stackforge/libra/doc/client.rst

 .. option:: --node <ip:port>

-   The node address in ip:port format
+   The node address in ip:port format (can be used multiple times to add multiple nodes)

 .. program:: libra_client.py node-modify

 node-modify
 ^^^^^^^^^^^

-Modify a node in a load balancer
+Modify a node's state in a load balancer

 .. option:: --id <id>